 As an example, I learned some past tense phrases without really knowing the mechanics of using the past tense, but they were words and phrases that I could immediately use in conversation (in so doing, getting over my cognitive self that needs to know everything about a word before using it).
 This in turn, opened up my brain to continue to become fluent more effectively when I was in immersive scenarios.

 Duolingo is a fun smartphone “game” that helps you learn other languages.
-(I included it in my list of 25 smartphone apps for travel post).
+(I included it in my list of favourite travel apps).
 It covers different modalities of language learning with listening, writing, identifying objects, translation, etc. And it’s so much fun you barely realize you’re doing the hard work of learning a new language.

 After two months of listening to a Pimsleur 30-minute lesson daily, plus my weekly private lessons (complete with homework) and practicing whenever I could in Peru, I achieved one of the pinnacle moments when trying to become fluent: I started to think in Spanish.